plewand/scala3-macros/README.md

 Also, it contains some other macro examples explaining macros features.

-The program is described in the blog here <>.
+The program is described in the blog [here](https://pawel7.medium.com/scala-3-macros-without-pain-ce54d116880a).

 ### Examples